 - Heart failure.
-Over time, the strain on your heart caused by high blood pressure can cause the heart muscle to weaken and work less efficiently.
-Eventually, your overwhelmed heart begins to fail.
-Damage from heart attacks adds to this problem.
+Over time, the strain on the heart caused by high blood pressure can cause the heart muscle to weaken and work less efficiently.
+Eventually, the overwhelmed heart begins to fail.

 Damage to the brain

-Your brain depends on a nourishing blood supply to work properly.
-But high blood pressure can cause several problems, including:
+The brain depends on a nourishing blood supply to work properly.
+High blood pressure may affect the brain in the following ways:

 - Transient ischemic attack (TIA).
-Sometimes called a ministroke, a TIA is a brief, temporary disruption of blood supply to your brain.
+Sometimes called a ministroke, a TIA is a brief, temporary disruption of blood supply to the brain.
 Hardened arteries or blood clots caused by high blood pressure can cause TIA.
-TIA is often a warning that you're at risk of a full-blown stroke.
+TIA is often a warning sign of a full-blown stroke.

 - Stroke.
-A stroke occurs when part of your brain is deprived of oxygen and nutrients, causing brain cells to die.
+A stroke occurs when part of the brain doesn't get enough oxygen and nutrients, causing brain cells to die.
 Blood vessels damaged by high blood pressure can narrow, rupture or leak.
-High blood pressure can also cause blood clots to form in the arteries leading to your brain, blocking blood flow and potentially causing a stroke.
+High blood pressure can also cause blood clots to form in the arteries leading to the brain, blocking blood flow and potentially causing a stroke.

 - Mild cognitive impairment.
 This condition is a transition stage between the changes in understanding and memory that generally come with aging and the more-serious problems caused by dementia.
 Studies suggest that high blood pressure can lead to mild cognitive impairment.

 Damage to the kidneys

-Kidneys filter excess fluid and waste from your blood — a process that requires healthy blood vessels.
-High blood pressure can damage the blood vessels in and leading to your kidneys.
+Kidneys filter excess fluid and waste from the blood — a process that requires healthy blood vessels.
+High blood pressure can damage the blood vessels in and leading to the kidneys.
 Having diabetes in addition to high blood pressure can worsen the damage.